xddq/schema2typebox/README.md

       maximalItems and additionalItems false
 - [ ] (low prio) Type.Not() via "not" property
   - TODO: Is this even possible?
 I am confused.

+## DEV NOTES

+- See specification for JSON schema draft-06 [here](https://json-schema.org/specification-links.html#draft-6)
+- Link to meta schema: http://json-schema.org/draft-06/schema Meta schema means that a JSON schema is created in order to validate that a given schema adheres to a given JSON schema draft.

 ### DEV USAGE